oracle-devrel/devo.tutorials/labeling_yolov5/labeling_in_oci.md

 After training, we have a final, initial version of our dataset.
 Here's a full detail of all metrics during training - this is provided automatically by RoboFlow, but I'll teach you how to generate these figures in the next article by yourself:

 ![graph breakdown](./images/graphs.png)
 > **Note**: the lower the loss, the better.
 Loss is a metric that represents the inverse of accuracy.
 So the lower the accuracy, the higher the loss, and vice versa.
-> **Note**: we can also observe that the training loss decreases correctly; never increases, which is good, and both training and validation losses follow the same curve, which also means that overfitting or underfitting isn't happening in our case.
+We can also observe that the training loss decreases correctly; never increases, which is good, and both training and validation losses follow the same curve, which also means that overfitting or underfitting isn't happening in our case.

 Finally, I usually like to check some things to see if my model has been properly trained, which are:
 - [ ] Is my training loss higher than the testing loss? -> This would indicate __underfitting__.